 Porter is a popular airline in Canada — it’s based at Toronto Billy Bishop Airport, and operates De Havilland Dash 8-400 turboprops to both domestic and transborder destinations.
 The airline is known for its great passenger experience, and primarily targets business travelers.

-While the airline has been grounded for over a year, it looks like some major changes could be coming to Porter’s fleet and business model.
+While the airline has been grounded for over a year, some major changes will soon be coming to Porter’s fleet and business model.
+This was first rumored back in May, but has now been confirmed.

 For those of you not familiar with the Embraer E195-E2, this is the latest generation jet of the Brazilian aircraft manufacturer’s lineup.
 The E195-E2 is the largest, longest range, and most fuel efficient Embraer E-jet.
 The plane can seat 120-146 people (depending on the configuration), and can fly up to 2,600 nautical miles.

-Instead it’s believed that Porter’s plan is to begin operating out of Toronto Pearson Airport, which is the much larger and less convenient airport serving Toronto.
-We don’t have many details on what routes Porter would operate out of Pearson Airport, though the E195-E2 would be capable of flying everywhere from Los Angeles, to Vancouver, to Miami, to St. John’s.
+Instead Porter Airlines will be expanding to Toronto Pearson International Airport, which is much larger and (for some) less convenient.
+From Pearson Airport, the E195-E2 is capable of flying everywhere from Los Angeles, to Vancouver, to Miami, to St. John’s.

-While more competition out of Toronto Pearson would be good for consumers, this still seems extremely risky:
+While more competition out of Toronto Pearson is good for consumers, this still seems extremely risky:

 - Porter is known for offering a great passenger experience, though ultimately the biggest selling point of the airline is the convenient service it operates out of Billy Bishop Airport

-- Porter would be at a significant disadvantage compared to Air Canada at Pearson Airport in terms of route network, frequency, etc.
+- Porter will be at a significant disadvantage compared to Air Canada at Pearson Airport in terms of route network, frequency, etc.

 - Even if Porter configures E195-E2s comfortably, the airline can’t compete with the wide bodies that Air Canada schedules on transcon flights